itaykatanov/lusha-task-got-gallery/README.md

-# Game Of Thrones Cards Gallery App
+# Game Of Thrones Cards Gallery App - Itay Katanov

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with typescript template.